TLCMF/survey/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2506.04788-darkred)](https://arxiv.org/abs/2506.04788)
 [![alphaXiv likes](https://img.shields.io/badge/alphaXiv%20♥-202-B31B1B)](https://alphaxiv.org/abs/2506.04788)

-This repository contains a curated list of papers related to the survey on LLM-Centric Multimodal Fusion.
+This repository contains a curated list of papers related to the survey "[Towards LLM-Centric Multimodal Fusion : A Survey on Integration Strategies and Techniques](https://arxiv.org/abs/2506.04788)".
 The table below provides details for each paper, including links to the paper, tags based on their architecture, and citation information.

 ![Timeline of Major Developments in Multimodal Architectures](./timeline.png)